ITALIA CONTI HAS SEEN MANY FAMOUS FACES AND SUCCESSFUL PERFORMERS PASS THROUGH IT'S DOORS IN OUR 109 YEAR HISTORY.

 Many on-site staff are first aid trained and able to attend to any minor ailments and a student welfare officer / designated safeguard lead is usually on duty.
 The welfare officer also acts as an important confidant to students with personal or medical problems and will arrange counselling, specialist or medical appointments as required.
 The welfare officer has contacts with a number of local practitioners should any students require these additional services and regular remedial 'in house' physiotherapy clinics are held at our Barbican campus.
 All emergencies are referred to hospital and the welfare officer has access to students self declared medical information and emergency contacts.
 Due to the nature of the course, students are advised to arrange private medical insurance by the commencement of their course.
 We recommend that all students register with a doctor if living away from home.

-Full lunches, snacks and light refreshments are available from the canteen at our Barbican campus and meals are compulsory for all Theatre Arts School Pupils.
+Full lunches, snacks and light refreshments are available from the canteen at our Barbican campus.
 Students at our Avondale and Guildford campus' have access to a 'Green Room', with facilities for students to prepare food, eat and relax during breaks.